sqlxpert/lights-off-aws/README.md

      Replace _TAG_ with a specific version number from [Releases](https://github.com/sqlxpert/lights-off-aws/releases).
-     Always reference a specific version &#9888;.
+     &#9888; Always reference a specific version.

      Before proceeding, have Terraform download the module's source code: